Phase 2 Investigation

 What does it involve?

-If the Phase 1 Environmental Report indicates that there may be contamination present then a Phase 2 investigation should be designed and undertaken to ascertain the presence of possible contamination and its extent.
-This could be undertaken as a stand alone exercise or cost effectively combined with a geotechnical investigation to provide information for foundation design.
+The Phase 2 Investigation should be designed and undertaken to ascertain the presence, or otherwise, of contamination and its extent.
+This could be undertaken as a stand-alone exercise or cost effectively combined with a geotechnical investigation to provide information for foundation design.

 How much investigation is required?

 This will depend on the size of the site and nature of the contamination and the proposed site use.
 The aim of the investigation is to ensure that sufficient information is gathered to enable a cost effective Remediation Strategy to be developed to make the site suitable for the proposed use.
 A well researched Phase 1 Environmental Report will enable the Phase 2 investigation to be targeted at the areas of concern and avoid unnecessary testing and investigation.